Is Casu Marzu Cheese The Best Sardinian Cheese?

 Another good idea to try Sardinian cheese is to actually take a guided tour.
 There are some good options in Cagliari, where most cheese tours will also include a wine tasting experience.

-For information a wine, cheese and olive oil tasting experience in Serdiana and Dolianova (again, near Cagliari), click here.
+There’s also a wine, cheese and olive oil tasting experience in Serdiana and Dolianova, two villages near Cagliari.
+It’s a fantastic way to enjoy everything Sardinia has to offer.

 Enjoy a cheese platter at a wine bar

-In many countries, cheese is served at the very end of a meal, after dessert and with crackers.
-It’s actually the complete opposite in Sardinia, where cheese is typically served as an appetizer or aperitif, often along some charcuterie, and typically along a glass of wine – best if red!
+In many countries, people have cheese at the very end of a meal, after dessert and with crackers.
+It’s actually the complete opposite in Sardinia.
+Here we have cheese as an appetizer or aperitif, often along some charcuterie, and typically with a glass of wine – best if red!

 The best place to enjoy this kind of experience will be one of the many wine bars scattered throughout the island.
-My favorite is by far Sabores, in Cagliari’s Marina district – but each city has a bunch!
+My favorite wine bar in Cagliari is by far Sabores, in the Marina district.
+Here, owner Samuele will help you pick the best cheese for your taste, and select a natural wine to match your choice.

 Pin It For Later!